thomashrabe/Backdoor/README.md

 6. err : Same as `log`, but for `std::cerr`
 7. dependsOn : Any previous process ID.
 Pipeline executes this process if all processes in depends on finished successfully.

+#### Run Backdoor

+Change into your Backdoor directory, specify processes in `config.json` and run `./pipeline`.
+In order to check command prior to processing, run `./pipeline --dry`